-Based on the Company's mission to generate good, steady and fair returns for its shareholders, without compromising the environment, communities and all parties concerned, the Company has committed itself to environmental responsibility even before any project investment by way of social and environmental impact assessments (SIA and EIA) of each project, and the Company must ensure that such assessments have been conducted by experts and under the applicable laws.
+Based on the Company's mission to generate good, steady and fair returns for its shareholders, without compromising the environment, communities and all parties concerned, the Company has committed itself to environmental responsibility even before any project investment by way of social and environmental impact assessments (SIA and EIA) in all aspects, conducted by experts and under the applicable laws.
 Any impacts from the projects must be minimal relative to the expected benefits for communities, society and the country from project implementation.
 The Company, by the Board's representatives in its subsidiaries which operate various power plants under the Company's investments, monitors and ensures their compliance with the laws, including measures for efficient and effective environmental impact management on a regular basis.